setheliot/eks_auto_mode/docs/cleanup.md

 ### How else might we handle this?

-Using [separate distinct Terraform configurations](./separate_configs.md) would address this issue.
+Using [separate distinct Terraform configurations](./separate_configs.md) is the best way to address this issue.